SEGRO (LON:SGRO) Stock Rating Reaffirmed by Peel Hunt

-SEGRO (LON:SGRO)‘s stock had its “hold” rating reissued by equities research analysts at Peel Hunt in a research report issued on Wednesday, Digital Look reports.
-They currently have a GBX 1,175 ($15.35) price objective on the real estate investment trust’s stock.
-Peel Hunt’s price target indicates a potential downside of 8.13% from the stock’s previous close.
+Peel Hunt restated their hold rating on shares of SEGRO (LON:SGRO) in a report released on Wednesday morning, LSE.Co.UK reports.
+Peel Hunt currently has a GBX 1,175 ($15.35) price target on the real estate investment trust’s stock.

-A number of other research firms also recently commented on SGRO.
-Liberum Capital reaffirmed a “buy” rating and issued a GBX 1,385 ($18.10) price objective on shares of SEGRO in a report on Wednesday.
-Shore Capital reiterated a “buy” rating and issued a GBX 1,075 ($14.04) target price on shares of SEGRO in a research note on Friday, July 30th.
-Barclays lifted their price objective on shares of SEGRO from GBX 1,220 ($15.94) to GBX 1,335 ($17.44) and gave the company an “overweight” rating in a research note on Monday, August 2nd.
-Royal Bank of Canada lifted their price objective on shares of SEGRO from GBX 875 ($11.43) to GBX 1,100 ($14.37) and gave the company a “sector perform” rating in a research note on Monday, August 2nd.
-Finally, JPMorgan Chase & Co. lifted their price objective on shares of SEGRO from GBX 1,195 ($15.61) to GBX 1,250 ($16.33) and gave the company a “neutral” rating in a research note on Wednesday, August 4th.
-Four equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the company.
-According to data from MarketBeat, the stock has an average rating of “Buy” and a consensus target price of GBX 1,237.13 ($16.16).
+Several other analysts have also recently commented on the stock.
+Royal Bank of Canada increased their price target on shares of SEGRO from GBX 875 ($11.43) to GBX 1,100 ($14.37) and gave the company a sector perform rating in a research note on Monday, August 2nd.
+Shore Capital reaffirmed a buy rating and issued a GBX 1,075 ($14.04) price objective on shares of SEGRO in a research note on Friday, July 30th.
+Barclays raised their price objective on shares of SEGRO from GBX 1,220 ($15.94) to GBX 1,335 ($17.44) and gave the company an overweight rating in a research note on Monday, August 2nd.
+Liberum Capital reissued a buy rating and set a GBX 1,385 ($18.10) price target on shares of SEGRO in a research report on Wednesday.
+Finally, JPMorgan Chase & Co. lifted their price target on shares of SEGRO from GBX 1,195 ($15.61) to GBX 1,250 ($16.33) and gave the stock a neutral rating in a research report on Wednesday, August 4th.
+Four research analysts have rated the stock with a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, SEGRO has a consensus rating of Buy and an average price target of GBX 1,237.13 ($16.16).

 SEGRO Company Profile